-These homily notes are provided to help priests and deacons incorporate Walking with Moms in Need into their weekly homily, in addition to reflections on the readings of the day.
-These notes are intended to announce the completion of the parish inventory, invite parishioners to the parish-wide meeting, and encourage the engagement of the parish in serving mothers facing difficulties.
+These homily notes are provided to help priests and deacons incorporate the Year of Service into their weekly homily, in addition to reflections on the readings of the day.
+These notes are intended to announce the completion of the parish inventory, invite parishioners to the parish-wide meeting, and encourage engagement of the parish in the Year of Service.
+The suggested dates of use for these notes are the weekends of September 12-13 or 19-20, but they can be used at other times to better accommodate the date of your parish-wide meeting.

-- Many of you may recall that earlier this year our parish joined a nationwide effort entitled "Walking with Moms in Need."
-This initiative was launched by the U.S. Conference of Catholic Bishops in honor of the 25th anniversary of the papal encyclical Evangelium vitae (The Gospel of Life).
-This document, written by Pope St. John Paul II, reaffirmed the Church's constant teaching on the value and inviolability of every human life. - As part of Walking with Moms in Need, parishes are asked to prayerfully consider how they can increase their outreach to mothers in need.
-As one of the first steps in this process, our parish began to inventory the pregnancy resources available in our local area in order to identify gaps and plan a parish response to better serve pregnant and parenting women facing difficulties in our local community. - I am excited to announce that, due to the dedicated efforts of members of our parish, we have completed this inventory of pregnancy resources.
+- Many of you may recall that this year the Church is celebrating the 25th anniversary of the papal encyclical Evangelium vitae, also known as The Gospel of Life.
+This document, written by Pope St. John Paul II, reaffirmed the Church's constant teaching on the value and inviolability of every human life. - In honor of this special anniversary year of The Gospel of Life, the U.S. Conference of Catholic Bishops invited parishes across the country to join a nationwide effort from March 25, 2020 through March 25, 2021 entitled, "Walking with Moms in Need: A Year of Service."
+During this Year of Service, we are asked to prayerfully consider how we can increase our outreach to mothers in need.
+As one of the first steps in this process, our parish began to inventory the pregnancy resources available in our local area in order to identify gaps and plan a parish response to better serve pregnant women facing a difficult pregnancy in our local community. - I am excited to announce that, due to the dedicated efforts of members of our parish, we have completed this inventory of pregnancy resources.
 We are excited to share the results with you and explain some of the ideas we are considering for a parish response.
 We will be hosting a parish-wide meeting to present this information to you and invite your comments, thoughts, ideas, and feedback.
 This gathering will be [date] [time] [location].
 All parishioners are invited and encouraged to attend.
 You can also find this information in the bulletin. - We ask for your continued prayers, support, and involvement in this important initiative to better support pregnant women in our community who may be facing difficult circumstances as they prepare to welcome the gift of new life.